Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 How long can bloodborne pathogens live on a surface?

 It depends on the specific pathogen.
-Here's one way to look at it: HIV dies relatively quickly once exposed to air, but Hepatitis
+To give you an idea, HIV dies relatively quickly once exposed to air, but Hepatitis

 It depends on the specific pathogen.
-Here's one way to look at it: HIV dies relatively quickly once exposed to air, but Hepatitis B virus (HBV) can remain infectious on dried surfaces for up to seven days, and Hepatitis C virus (HCV) may persist for several days to a week under favorable conditions.
+As an example, HIV dies relatively quickly once exposed to air, but Hepatitis B virus (HBV) can remain infectious on dried surfaces for up to seven days, and Hepatitis C virus (HCV) may persist for several days to a week under favorable conditions.
 Environmental factors such as temperature, humidity, and the presence of organic matter also influence survival times, so treating any blood spill as potentially hazardous is the safest approach.

 What EPA‑approved disinfectants should I use?